Trauma-Informed Therapy Course

 • Neurobiology of exposure to trauma

-• Evidence & trauma informed practice
+• Evidence and trauma-informed practice

-• Intergenerational Trauma
+• Intergenerational trauma

-• Phases of therapy with Trauma
+• Phases of therapy with trauma

 • Clinical implications of working with trauma

-• Recognising signs and symptoms of trauma
+• Recognising signs and symptoms

 • Establishing safety